 Medication Assisted Treatment

-- As of January 2023, a Buprenorphine Waiver (X-Waiver) is no longer required to treat patients for OUD.
+- Effective January 2023, a Buprenorphine Waiver (X-Waiver) is no longer required to treat patients for OUD.
 Buprenorphine remains a Schedule III controlled substance and prescriptions for buprenorphine require a standard DEA registration number.
 There are no longer limits or patient caps on the number of patients a provider may treat for OUD with buprenorphine.
 The DEA released a letter to announce new training requirements that will go into effect June 21, 2023.
 DEA and SAMHSA are developing training requirement guidance.

 - Models for Implementing ED Initiated Buprenorphine (ACEP article)